o3de/o3de.org/content/docs/tools-ui/component-library/uidev-tree-view-component.md

 {{< preview-migrated >}}

-With the **tree view** component, users can navigate file system directories or a list of hierarchical data in O3DE\.
-Each item, such as a node or a branch, can have sub\-items\.
-Items can be expanded to reveal sub\-items\.
+With the **tree view** component, users can navigate file system directories or a list of hierarchical data in O3DE.
+Each item, such as a node or a branch, can have sub-items.
+Items can be expanded to reveal sub-items.

 The **tree view** component is often used in the following scenarios:
-+ Show system or predefined contents, such as the settings in Inspector or system settings page\.
++ Show system or predefined contents, such as the settings in Inspector or system settings page.
-+ Show user created contents, such as in File Directory or Outliner\.
++ Show user created contents, such as in File Directory or Outliner.

 Example from O3DE **Asset Browser**: